-A new visitor centre is under construction (so parts of the car park are out of action), which makes cycling ever more sensible as you can arrive immediately outside the front door, rather than being forced to part a mile down the road in the overflow car park and needing to enter via the arboretum.
+A new visitor centre is under construction (so parts of the car park are out of action), which makes cycling ever more sensible as you can arrive immediately outside the front door, rather than needing to park a mile down the road in the overflow car park and then entering via the arboretum.

 Cycling from West Byfleet is entirely flat and there’s a delightfully-situated pub called The Anchor (straddling the canal) to stop off at for lunch or a cold drink on the way back to the station.

 The camelias and magnolias were putting on a splendid show.